 Winter in Norway can be cold, especially up in the arctic regions of the north.
 But if you are dreaming on a winter wonderland elopement with skiing, snowshoeing or dog sledding, you’ll fall in love with Norway in the winter.
 Whilst winter days are short and cold, from September until April there is chance of seeing the incredible northern lights, with peak aurora season from December to February.

-Traveling To and Around Norway
+Travelling To and Around Norway

-Once you arrive, traveling around Norway is generally straightforward and efficient, whether you choose to use the extensive public transport networks or hire a car.
+Once you arrive, travelling around Norway is generally straightforward and efficient, whether you choose to use the extensive public transport networks or hire a car.
 However you decide to travel, you’ll experience amazing scenery throughout your trip.

 The public transport system within Norway is extremely efficient.
 Norway has a railway network that runs from Kristiansand to Bodø.
 This well-developed network serves both regional and local trains.
-Traveling by bus is also efficient due to the presence of local bus services in every town and city.
+Travelling by bus is also efficient due to the presence of local bus services in every town and city.
 There are lots of express coaches for longer trips.
 Buses can be quite useful when it comes to transporting you to remote towns where there are no train connections.

 Boats and ferries can carry both cars and passengers to even the most remote locations in Norway, such as the incredible Lofoten Islands.
 You can get to coastal villages and isolated islands using this mode of transport.